Growth mindset development: the complete guide to changing how you think

 Ramon’s take

-Praising effort over talent sounds small until you read the Mueller and Dweck studies on kids.
-The ones told they were smart quit when things got hard.
-The ones praised for trying kept going.
-Makes me wonder what I was told as a kid.
+Praising effort over talent sounds like a minor tweak until you see what the Mueller and Dweck studies actually found: kids told they were smart quit when things got hard.
+Kids praised for trying kept going.
+That gap hit me harder than I expected.

 The one belief worth testing